 We aim to complete investigations within 13 weeks of receiving the complaint.

-In the event that an organisation does not comply with our recommendations, actions we may:
+In the event that an organisation does not comply with our recommendations, actions we may take are to:

-- remove the charity from our register and suspend the use of our badge.
+- remove the charity from our public directory and suspend the use of the Fundraising Badge.

 - we have received multiple complaints about the same issue and/or charity;

-- we see cases that are novel or of wider interest;
+- we see cases that are novel or of wider public interest;

 - we have identified wider or systemic issues within the complaint; or